cqx931/ddc2019Workshop/README.md

 ### Outcomes & Goals
 After this workshop, students will walk away with:
-- What data is collected by websites/services and how are they collected
+- What kinds of data are collected by websites/services and how are they collected
-- How to change user settings in web browsers and their user accounts to better protect themselves
+- How to change user settings in web browsers and user accounts to protect their data
-- Alternative tools they can choose to use to better protect their own data.
+- Alternative tools/services for better data privacy
-- How to express themselves creatively using browser extensions
+- How to express oneself creatively using browser extensions

 ### Pacing / Duration: 2 Hours